MatthieuMichon/aoc-rtl/25/11/README.md

 Rather then going the conventional way of implementing a simple breadth-first search, I thought it would more interesting to design a bidirectional parallel strategy.
 This means doubling the storage requirements for the device map and list.

-The first leg of the strategy involves populating the map between devices and a pointer corresponding to their first entry in the list.
+The first leg of the strategy involves populating the map between devices and a pointer corresponding to their first entry in the list, this logic is performed by the `node_id_mapper` module.